 However the upside to that is that it’s still possible to find remote secluded beaches in Crete that you can have all to yourself.
-In comparison, Rhodes – which is a favourite haunt of huge cruise liners – often has very busy beaches.
-So if you’re looking for a more private beach experience you likely find that in Crete more than Rhodes.
+For that reason, we prefer Crete for a beach-focused vacation.

 Which Has More Attractions & Things To Do?

 Crete has more to do considering it’s a larger island, but we’ve found Rhodes has plenty of activities as well.

 Of course the advantage to Rhodes is that it’s smaller, so it’s easy to hire a rental car and explore the island within a week.

 However to really get a good sense of Crete, and see the island at its best, you will need at least two weeks.